thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

 mvn clean install
 ```

-# Run
+## Run
-To run the plain embedded keycloak server app, you can execute the following command:
+To run the plain embedded keycloak server example app, you can execute the following command:
 ```
 java -jar embedded-keycloak-server-plain/target/*.jar
 ```

 The embedded Keycloak server is now reachable via http://localhost:8080/auth

-# Configuration
+## Configuration

 The Keycloak server part can be configured via Spring Boot configuration mechanism.
 See `embedded-keycloak-server-plain/application.yml` for a list of configurable settings.

-# Customizing
+## Customizing

 The `embedded-keycloak-server-custom` example project demonstrates how one can use the
 `embedded-keycloak-server-spring-boot-starter` library to create an embedded Keycloak server with additional
 customizations like Keycloak extensions and a custom theme.

-# Clustering
+## Clustering
 The embedded Keycloak server uses JGroups for Peer-to-Peer cluster communication and Infinispan for
 managing distributed caches like SSO-Sessions etc.